knmoses/DSC680-Waste-and-Pollution/README.md

 Applied Data Science

 ## About
-This project shows the effects of Waste and Pollution on teh environment
+This project shows the effects of waste and pollution on the environment

+## File Information

+## Results

-## Programming Language/Tools
+## Programming Language
 Python, Jupyter Notebook

 ## Data